 Use a commercial makeup remover

 The best way is to use a makeup remover product or micellar water to remove mascara.
+These might already be in your toiletry organizers.
 These products are already tried and tested to remove mascara and other makeup, but the trick is in the method of removing.

 To remove mascara with a makeup remover: